krogenth/G2Data/README.txt

 Grandia 2 Data reading/writing
  - Programming by krogenth: http://steamcommunity.com/profiles/76561198163774445
- - Thanks to woog for providing most data entries: http://steamcommunity.com/profiles/76561198008094982/
+ - Thanks to woog for providing most data/afs/xls_data/\*.bin entries: http://steamcommunity.com/profiles/76561198008094982/

 What this does: